the-real-i9/i9chat-server/README.md

 ### Open DM Chat Stream

-This stream (endpoint) should be opened (accessed) as soon as the client is online (as the name implies), and remain open until the client goes offline, after which it is closed.
+This stream (endpoint) should open (be accessed) as soon as the client is online, and remain open until the client goes offline, after which it is closed.
+This, basically, is how the client lets the server know they are online or offline.

 > Note!
 The structure of a chat message is defined in the "Send message" endpoint section.